 In fact, many owners of new units have seen their property values drop as well as rents go backward, which have created serious cash flow problems for some.

 On the other hand established "family-friendly" units can make great investments, especially older ones, because if they are well located and have a functional floor plan.

 Ditto, more of us are trading backyards for balconies and courtyards and want to live in medium-density dwellings.

 However, like anything that is getting a bit long in the tooth, some are in need of a facelift or upgrades to improve issues such as wiring and ancient lifts that can prove costly for owners.

-So, before you rush out and buy an apartment that might be older than you are, here’s some things that you should look out for.
+So, before you rush out and buy an apartment that might be older than you are, here are some things that you should look out for.

 The thing is, many of them are nearly 100 years old now and are starting to show their age compared to modern designs and utilities.

-Some art deco apartment can suffer from concrete cancer as well as lack of power and data infrastructure for our modern-day needs.
+Some art deco apartments can suffer from concrete cancer as well as a lack of power and data infrastructure for our modern-day needs.

 Art deco apartments can also have poorly maintained utilities, such as wiring and plumbing, which are expensive and painful to remedy.